-The Foreign Policy Centre (FPC), the Justice for Journalists Foundation (JFJ) and the International Bar Association’s Human Rights Institute (IBAHRI) are pleased to announce the inaugural UK Media Freedom Forum will take place on Tuesday 04 and Wednesday 05 March 2025, in partnership with City St George’s, University of London.
+The Foreign Policy Centre (FPC), the Justice for Journalists Foundation (JFJ) and the International Bar Association’s Human Rights Institute (IBAHRI) are pleased to announce the second UK Media Freedom Forum will take place on Thursday 05 and Friday 06 March 2026, in partnership with City St George’s, University of London.

-Today media freedom faces an ever complex range of challenges, with an interconnectivity between the domestic and global environment.
-States and other stakeholders play a vital role in addressing these issues, but there is often a gap between their stated commitments and delivery.
+Today, media freedom faces an ever complex range of challenges, with an interconnectivity between the domestic and global environment.
+Although the last United Kingdom (UK) government positioned itself as a global leader on media freedom, and made it a foreign policy priority, a gap appeared between stated commitments and delivery.

-This two-day Forum will explore a number of themes impacting media freedom around the world, including strategic lawsuits against public participation (SLAPPs) and other legal threats, transnational repression, misinformation and disinformation, journalism in exile, economic pressure, spyware and surveillance and the impact of artificial intelligence.
+This two-day Forum will explore a number of themes impacting media freedom around the world, including the use of lawfare and strategic lawsuits against public participation (SLAPPs), transnational repression, misinformation and disinformation, and media literacy.

 The Foreign Policy Centre (FPC) is an independent, non-partisan international affairs think tank based in the UK.
 FPC’s mission is to inform both the British and global debate, seeking sustainable solutions for the world’s most pressing challenges.